tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 cpi #    11 111 110  2  Compare # to A, then set flags.
 If #=A, set Zero bit to 1.
 If #>A, Carry bit = 1.
 If #<A, Carry bit = 0.
 Conditional jumps:
 JNZ a     11 000 010 lb hb          Jump to a, if Zero bit flag is not set (equals 0).
 JZ a      11 001 010 lb hb          Jump to a, if zero bit flag is set (equals 1).
-Already tested.
 JNC a     11 010 010 lb hb          Jump to a, if Carry bit flag is not set (equals 0).
-Already tested.
 JC a      11 011 010 lb hb          Jump to a, if Carry bit flag is set (equals 1).

 Logical and bitwise: